The Pinnacle Architecture: Reducing the cost of breaking RSA-2048 to 100 000 physical qubits using quantum LDPC codes

 We generalise Gidney's algorithm by allowing for the possibility of processing multiple primes in parallel.
-This is done by replacing the working register with $\rho$ copies of the register, for any positive integer $\rho\leq |P|$.
-The elements of $P$ are partitioned into $\rho$ subsets such that the maximum number of elements in each subset is $\lceil|P|/\rho\rceil$.
-The outer loop of Gidney's algorithm is then applied in parallel on a different register for each subset.
-Finally, parallel reduction is used to combine the accumulators of each register into a single accumulator by aggregating accumulators pairwise in the form a binary tree.
-The final value of this accumulator matches that of Gidney's algorithm, since it simply amounts to a reordering of the sum used to calculate the approximate modular exponential (Eq.~(20) of Ref.~\cite{gidney_how_2025}).
+This is done by adding $\rho-1$ additional ancillary working registers, for any positive integer $\rho\leq |P|$.
+The outer loop of Gidney's algorithm can then be parallelised across the $\rho$ working registers, allowing the $|P|$ primes to be processed in $\lceil|P|/\rho\rceil$ batches.
+Between computation and uncomputation of each batch, parallel reduction is used to combine the accumulators of each register onto the accumulator of the first working register by aggregating accumulators pairwise in the form a binary tree.
+This ensures that the final value of this accumulator matches that of Gidney's algorithm, since it simply amounts to a reordering of the sum used to calculate the approximate modular exponential (Eq.~(20) of Ref.~\cite{gidney_how_2025}), while the other working registers are fully uncomputed after each batch is processed to ensure that they end in the trivial state.
 The required result may therefore be extracted by measurement and classical processing in the same way.
 Letting $\mathcal{T}_G$ be the time cost for Gidney's algorithm, our algorithm has a time cost of